CLCK0622/AI-prog/src-us_en/main.typ

 === Re-organized Data Structure

-To utilize these data together as an input source, we can combine all data above into the DEM data, which is $2000 times 2000$ pixels.
-In this way, the input source will have 3 channels, and output should be a single channel.
+To utilize these data together as an input source, we can combine all data above into the DEM data, which is $1500 times 1500$ pixels.
+In this way, the input source will have 3 channels(height, rivers and residential areas), and output should be a single channel(roads).

 After that, the data has to be split into three data-loaders.
-Specifically, 60% is for training, 20% for validation, and the rest for testing.
+Specifically, 60% is for training, 20% for validation, and 20% for testing.

 == Framework